Abood2284/linkp/readme/about-templates.md

 3. Contact our support team

 Remember to always check the edge compatibility of your templates before submitting them for review.

+*This document is a living strategy.
+Please add feedback, questions, and ideas as we iterate!*